Get the latest from TODAY

 2. At least two children owe their existence to “The Bachelor.”

-While there have been many children born to couples who met on a “Bachelor” franchise show, three kids exist today solely because of “The Bachelor.”
+While there have been many children born to couples who met on a “Bachelor” franchise show, two kids exist today solely because of “The Bachelor.”
 Jason and Molly Mesnick’s 4-year-old daughter, Riley, and Sean and Catherine Lowe’s 8-month-old son, Samuel, are currently the only two children who have been born to a couple who met on “The Bachelor.”

 3. You must be of legal drinking age to appear on the show.

-At 36, Viall was older than all of the women who competed for his heart at the start of the season.
+At 36, Nick Viall was older than all of the women who competed for his heart at the start of the season.
 However, all of his ladies— and any woman who has appeared on “The Bachelor” — were at least 21 years old at the time of filming.
 In the last 10 seasons, though, there has only been one woman who appeared on the show at the age of 21: Mackenzie Deonigi, who competed on Chris Soules’ season.

 4. Contestants don't make any money for appearing on “The Bachelor.”

 Although there are many perks to appearing on “The Bachelor” — including reality TV fame and free trips — money is not one of them.
-Former “Bachelor” Ben Higgins and his fiancée, Lauren Bushnell, confirmed in a 2016 interview that contestants are not paid for appearing on the show, and that many contestants have had to quit their jobs in order to go on the show.
+Season 20 “Bachelor” Ben Higgins and his former fiancée, Lauren Bushnell, confirmed in a 2016 interview that contestants are not paid for appearing on the show, and that many contestants have had to quit their jobs in order to go on the show.
 The man starring as “The Bachelor” does get paid, however.

 5. Chris Harrison has gotten along with every Bachelor … except one.

 Harrison travels with the Bachelor throughout his journey, and is often the only person that a Bachelor has to discuss his relationships with.
-He has remained friendly with many of the former “Bachelor” stars, but last month he admitted that he never really jelled with Season 7 Bachelor Charlie O’Connell.
+He has remained friendly with many of the former “Bachelor” stars, but earlier this year he admitted that he never really jelled with Season 7 Bachelor Charlie O’Connell.
 “Charlie and I, he was just East Coast, (and I am a) Southern kid, it was like oil and water,” Harrison said while co-hosting “Live with Kelly” in February.
 “We just didn’t get along."

 6. Bachelor contestants often create their own beauty parlors out of necessity.